kei03kei-aiAthsany/Athsany-decision-brain/docs/use-cases.md

 ---

 Athsany’s core does not change across these domains:
-it remains an always‑on decision brain with long‑term decision memory, sitting above events and data, and closing the loop from **event → risk → strategy → execution → review**.
+it remains an always‑on decision brain with long‑term decision memory, sitting above events and data, and closing the loop from **information → risk view → strategy → execution → review**.